CuongMe/ash-lotus-modlist/README.md

 ## ⚙️ In-Game Settings & MCM Preset

 Ash Lotus includes a pre-configured **MCM Settings Manager preset** to streamline your mod experience and avoid tedious setup.
+This preset is highly recommended because it helps optimize graphic and gameplay setting.

 ### How to Apply MCM Preset